protocol/launchpad/content/en/curriculum/ipld/content-addressing-cids/index.md

 ## Content Identifiers (CIDs)

 CIDs are _the most fundamental ingredient of the IPFS architecture_.
 They are used for finding any content in a content addressed system.
 They consist of a **hash** followed by some **metadata**.
+The hash and metadata are in binary format, but for user-readbility they are base encoded to turn the binary into a shorter alphanumeric string.
 This metadata tells the user various details about the hash itself, thus creating a **self describing** property.
 CIDs are used to name every piece of data in IPFS.
 Generally, in practice, you will never see a CID in binary format.

 ![](cids.png)